msoutopico/omegat-bootcamp/_dev/README.md

 And I will see you in the next episode.

 ## Link to video...

-Watch Now This tutorial has a related video course created by the Real Python team.
+Watch Now This tutorial has a related video course created by the cApStAn tech team.
 Watch it together with the written tutorial to deepen your understanding:

 ## Markdown basics